status-im/contracts/Identity.md

 A minimum of (threshold) friends should approve this recovery attempt, and this can be done by them spending gas, calling the `approve` function of the recovery contract; or by having a single address (probably the identity owner) calling `approvePreSigned`.

-`approve` should be called sending  the sha3 hashed message described previously, and `approvePreSigned` needs gathering the signatures of the hashed message into different arrays (for v, r, and s)
+`approve` could be called sending the sha3 hashed message described previously through a regular transaction , and `approvePreSigned` needs gathering the signatures of the hashed message into different arrays (for v, r, and s)

+To enhance privacy, any account can approve anything, however only revealed addresses will be used.

 Once the approvation is complete, the `execute` function of the recovery contract needs to be called, with the parameters used to generate the hashed message, and after the recovery is completed, `processManagerReset` needs to be executedn on the identity to remove all the management keys different from the new management key used for the recovery